sophn8/bday_wordclouds/TSwift/README.md

 ## Conclusion

 The Billboard article cited "Reputation" as Taylor Swift's angsty turning point.
 However, my analysis suggests that Swift's angst might actually have been more lyrically present via her "1989" record.

+There are some caveats to my research:

+ - My question is "Has Taylor Swift gotten more angsty?" is really interpreted as "Has Taylor Swift's songs become more negative over time?"
+ - I used a unigram-- single word-- analysis.
+However, context matters.
+"Smile" may be viewed as a positive sentiment but "tied together with a smile" is not.
+ - I am taking the NRC and Bing lexicons for face value.
+There are some limitations to assigning value to words.
+Read more [here](https://annieswafford.wordpress.com/2015/03/02/syuzhet/).
+ - There are different methods to compare albums across an artist's discography.
+I ultimately decided to look at raw count of negative words and ratios of negative words to all words.
+However, I considered other methods or techniques like quantitative scoring, clustering, word clouds, etc.